remnrem/luna-doc/docs/ref/artifacts.md

 design artifact detection workflows that are suitable to different types of data/different modes of artifact.

-Finally, the see the underlying Hjorth statistics used in the outlier detection, you would need to use the [`SIGSTATS`](summaries.md#sigstats) command:
+Finally, to see the underlying Hjorth statistics used in the outlier detection, you would need to use the [`SIGSTATS`](summaries.md#sigstats) command: